outl1ne/nova-page-manager/README.md

 composer require optimistdigital/nova-drafts
 ```

+### Overriding SEO fields

+The default SEO fields can be overridden using the configuration file.
+The configuration file contains the key `seo_fields` which accepts an array (or a callable which returns an array) of fields.

 ### Modify page path

 To add a locale prefix to page paths or to modify page paths for any other reason on the `Page` model, supply a callback to `page_path` in the config.